Pleasure Point roadhouse

 The Pleasure Point Roadhouse was a historic building on the Monterey Bay, located at 2-3905 East Cliff Dr., 95062 in Santa Cruz County, California.
-It was torn down on September 27, 2008.
+It originally served as a house and later a roadhouse and was torn down September 27, 2008.

-Henchy
+Built by John J. Henchy

 The house was built between 1902 and 1904 by former San Francisco saloon owner John J. Henchy.

 He bought the land that now spans 38th Ave. to 41st Ave. on the coast of Pleasure Point, Santa Cruz, California.
 Henchy built his home on the property he bought from N E Neary, thus acquiring a natural view of the cove and Monterey Bay.

 He built his home in a trapezoidal form that aligned with East Cliff Dr.

 The second story living area and master bedroom had great ocean views.
 A long, enclosed light-filled gallery wrapped around the east and south sides of the main floor and created a sun porch.
 The front deck afforded an expansive ocean view.

 It had many elements derived from the Early Craftsman Style thinking.

 Henchy's large shingle-sided house and drive-through carriage house were the first large impressive buildings in the area.